Bowfish/pilotlog-metamask/README.md

 ## Overview
 A pilot log based on the ethereum blockchain.

 The pilot can log his flights.
-The logbook data are stored in the ethereum log.
+The logbook data are stored on ipfs.

 The pilot can upload his license.
 The license will be uploaded to ipfs.